codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 %}

 {:start="4"}
-1. In Git, open the `appset.yaml` and do the following:
+1. In Git, open the `appset.yaml`, click **Edit**, and do the following:
-  * Disable auto-sync by commenting out the lines with sync options.
   * Rename the ApplicationSet as needed.
+  Disable auto-sync by commenting out the lines with sync options.
   * Commit the changes.

 {% include